Jetison333/rotg/wagon.md

 inner peace (2 marbles) — all actions that would result in you losing or gaining an itum fail, except for the following one: you may voluntarily destroy this itum at any time

-anarchy manifesto (2 marbles) — fuck the rules. submission restrictions do not apply to you

 con artist (2 marbles) — you're a master of swindling. while you are the swindler you may perform the usual actions of a swindler twice instead of once.

 bff pendant (0 marbles) — you may break this itum in half. upon doing so, give one of the halves to another person of your choosing